emnify/matrix-synapse-auto-deploy/README.md

     database_secret: YOURDATABASESECRETHERE

-## Run the recipe ansible
+## Run the ansible playbook

-If you are not familiar with ansible, the easiest way is to lauch from the server you want to install : `ansible-playbook playbook.yaml -c local` from a sudoer user.
+If you are not familiar with ansible, the easiest way is to lauch from the server you want to install : `ansible-playbook playbook.yml -c local` from a sudoer user.

 ## Getting safe